supejuice/fluttercs/README.md

 - Prefer `const` constructors for widgets that do not change, to reduce rebuilds.
 - Use `RepaintBoundary` to isolate parts of the widget tree that update frequently, minimizing unnecessary repaints.
 - Debounce or throttle user input (e.g., search fields) to avoid excessive rebuilds or API calls.
-- Profile and detect performance issues using Flutter DevTools and `debugPrintBuild()`.

 **Example: Using const and RepaintBoundary**